 With increased competition, accessibility to information, and advances in technology, it became clear that products by themselves didn’t guarantee acquisition or retention of customers.
 Businesses needed to offer reason to be the preferred choice and so shifted their focus to building brand equity.

 They opened conversations with their audience, paid attention to customer lifetime value, omni-channel activities and so on and so forth.
 Businesses couldn’t ‘sell’ their product anymore, they had to ‘market’ it better than competition.
 They had to understand the DNA of their customers better than competition.
 They needed an edge.
-To that end, the importance of data became to gain momentum.
+To that end, the importance of data became evident.

 Today, businesses collect customer data from as many sources as legally possible to formulate a better understanding of what customers want, when, how, why and where.
 Data became the impetus to better marketing strategies.
 Data became gold

 Through that data businesses realized how customers maneuvered through several touch points en route to completing transactions.
 The probability of completing those transactions depended on the quality of experience customers had with a particular brand or business relative to competition.

 When we talk about customer experience, we refer to the emotional, mental or even physical state of a customer as he/she progresses in their buying journey.
 The impression they hold at the end of their interactions, whether positive, negative or neutral, impact their decision to do business.
 Customer experience is the new secret sauce.